georgehara/Arca/README.md

 ARCA doesn't depend on a dependency injection container.
 It doesn't even know what dependency injection is; that's known only to a few dedicated packages.

+### MIXING MANUAL AND AUTOMATED REGISTRATION

+ARCA can be introduced progressively into an existing project because it's possible to mix manual and automated dependency injection registration.
+You should not register the same class both manually and automatically.

 ## HOW IT WORKS

 Attributes are used to mark classes that have to be registered or configured, and to specify (complex) parameters for processing.